papadeu/TWSPublisher/README.md

   Existing discord's channel web-hook, example: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

-  For deploying as customer (not developer) copy existing 2 files to your local windows folder and start TwsPublisher.exe
+For deploying as user (not developer) please download the existing 2 files to your local windows folder and start the executable:
+TwsPublisher.exe and TwsPublisher.dll.config (which is a text file)

 TWS must be configured for using API: